 We have been enjoying more fish in this house.
 Now that does not seem like a unique statement in any way except that for most of my years, I have not been a fan of fish.
-Give me some tarter sauce with my order of Fish and Chips and I though fish was good, delicious even.
+Give me some tartar sauce with my order of Fish and Chips and I thought fish was good, delicious even.
 But I don't think that really counts, there is so much more to enjoying fish than the occasional order of Fish and Chips.

 Now my husband enjoys fish, a lot.
 He could eat it several times a week and does when he makes up a batch of tuna salad for sandwiches.
 Because of his enjoyment of fish, I am on the look out for more fish recipes and creative ways to serve it.
 I came across this dish on Alaska from scratch, and adapted it to our kitchen pantry.

 |Poached Fish in Tahi Coconut Curry Sauce|

 1 T red curry paste (we started timid, with 2 teaspoons, but will use more next time)

 1 1/2 - 2 c chicken broth - use the full 2 c if you would like of a broth, instead of sauce